PenelopeM/GetDataCourseProject/CodeBook.md

 Step 6:
 Using the index of the measurements I wanted to keep I created a vector with those values and then selected the columns of X_data based on that vector

+Step 7:
+Load the Y_test and Y_train data in R using read.table().
+Then use rbind() to create a Y_data for the complete set of data